UMM-CSci-3601-F17/lab-3-angular-and-spark-nickvipul/LABTASKS.md

 as well!
 Why is this?
 1. :question: How does the navbar work in this project?
 Is our SparkJava server the only thing doing routing?
-1. :question: What does the `user-list.service.ts` do?
-Why is it not just done in the `user-list.component.ts`?
+1. :question: What does the `todo-list.service.ts` do?
+Why is it not just done in the `todo-list.component.ts`?